ironhack-labs/lab-jquery-pizza-builder/README.md

 </ul>
 ```

 **Use JavaScript to hide and show the items by default.
-Don't worry right now for the total price of the pizza.
+For now, forget the total price of the pizza.
 When an ingredient is added or removed, update the list to show/hide the ingredient in the list.**

 By default, the selected ingredients should be **pepperonni**, **mushrooms**, and **green peppers**.
-Once we remove the pepperonni and we add the white sauce, the list should be:
+Once we remove the pepperonni and we add the white sauce, the list should show:

 ```
 $10 cheese pizza